Berry curvature induced anisotropic magnetotransport in a quadratic triple-component fermionic system: Low-energy model for generalized triple component fermions

 \end{widetext}

 The Berry curvature of the flat band is identically zero for all momenta, but is finite for the two dispersive bands carrying opposite signs.
 The Berry curvature of linear TCFs contains only the radial component while that of quadratic and cubic TCFs have angular components apart from the radial ones.
-In the $k_x$-$k_y$ plane, the Berry curvature varies as $\sim m n \nu_z /(\alpha _n k^{n+1})\hat{k}$.
+In the $k_x$-$k_y$ plane, the Berry curvature varies as $\sim m n \tau \nu_z /(\alpha _n k^{n+1})\hat{k}$.
 Integrating the Berry curvature over a unit sphere enclosing the triple-component point defines the monopole charge, given by

-The vector plot of the Berry curvature for TCFs with $n=1,2,3$ in $k_x$-$k_y$ plane and $k_x$-$k_z$ plane are plotted in Fig. \ref{0000}.
+The vector plots of Berry curvature of conduction band for TCFs with $n=1,2,3$ and $\tau=1$ in $k_x$-$k_y$ plane and $k_x$-$k_z$ plane are shown in Fig. \ref{0000}.
 The angular dependence of Berry curvature for $n=2$ and $n=3$ can be seen in the plots for $k_x$-$k_z$ plane.
 The converging nature of arrows represents the sink of Berry curvature at the origin.